ChameleonCloud/docs/source/technical/complex.rst

 -  OS::Nova::Keypair
 -  OS::Nova::Server

-If you know of another resource that you would like to use and think it should be supported by the OpenStack services on Chameleon bare-metal, please let us know via our `help desk <https://www.chameleoncloud.org/user/help/>`_.
+If you know of another resource that you would like to use and think it should be supported by the OpenStack services on Chameleon bare-metal, please let us know via our |Help Desk|.

 Parameters
 ^^^^^^^^^^